cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 Note: Currently, code is not streamlined to predict the label of a new audio file not originating from train_2.zip (i.e. a new audio file from the user).
 A future implementation will most likely use sklearn's Pipeline to streamline this prediction process by automatically taking an input audio file, producing the vertically-enhanced and horizontally-enhanced spectrograms, feeding them into the CNN, and unioning the predicted labels to produce the final predicted label.

 If you would like to replicate the process I used to train the CNN model, perform the following:
-First, download the training set "train_2.zip" from [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) to the desired directory on your computer.
+First, the training dataset for [Kaggle 2013 ICML Whale Challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) can be accessed [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) by selecting "train_2.zip" and clicking "Download."
+Download the files to the desired directory on your computer.
 Then run:

     python training.py